 A guide to making sure you get the right cover every time

-Ensuring you have a safe, happy holiday is about being prepared.
-This guide takes you through some of useful tips regarding:
+Being prepared can help ensure you have a safe, happy holiday.
+This guide can take you through some useful tips regarding:

 - Researching your trip